 Following lunch we take an afternoon walk through the heart of ancient Rome, stopping at the Forum, site of profound historical events such as the Gracchi riots, Caesar’s funeral, and the triumph of Alaric the Goth.
 Here existed the major public institutions of the state, including the senate, the popular assembly and the chief temples – a classical location which still retains the power to impress.

 We end the day with a walk along the later Imperial Fora, an elaborate series of ruined public squares, finishing at Trajan’s Column.
 This towering monument was completed in 113 AD, and marked Emperor Trajan’s victory in the Dacian Wars.
 A formidable legacy.

 This morning we wake to enjoy a guided visit around the vast collections of the Vatican Museum, amassed by Popes across the centuries.
-Prepare for archaeological wonders unearthed from the Church of Saint John Lateran, as well as the necropolis of the Via Triumphalis, not forgetting the Vatican’s peerless galleries of religious paintings and sculpture.
+Prepare for archaeological wonders and iconic sculptures.

 In the afternoon we enjoy some free time to explore Saint Peter’s Basilica, a jewel of the Renaissance, and the largest church in the world.
 Ascend the great dome for astounding views of the city, or visit the extensive papal tombs in Saint Peter’s crypt.

 Later we return to the Vatican Museum for a private viewing of the ornate Raphael Rooms and the Sistine Chapel.
 Marvel at Michelangelo’s most masterful creation – a landmark in the history of Western art – uninterrupted by the usual crowds.